mtiganik/mtiganik/README.md

 ## Hello, I'm Mihkel 👋

 Im a software developer and most of my code I put here.
-Some of the projects that works best are listed here:
+Some of the projects that works best are listed here

 I created some Todo apps in different platforms, check them out: